AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 ### **Output file formats**

-Each report name in the "reports" block results in a separate HDF5 file with the filename <report_name>.h5.
+Each report name in the "reports" block results in a separate HDF5 file with the filename <report_name>.h5 written to the output directory (unless the user provides a different file name).

 #### <a name="spike_file"></a>Spike file